automerge/hypermerge/README.md

 # Hypermerge

 Hypermerge is a Node.js library for building p2p collaborative applications without any server infrastructure.
-It combines [Automerge][automerge], a CRDT, with [hypercore][hypercore], a distributed append-only log.
+It combines [Automerge](https://github.com/automerge/automerge), a CRDT, with [hypercore](https://github.com/mafintosh/hypercore), a distributed append-only log.

-If successful this project would provide a way to have apps data sets that are conflict free and offline first (thanks to CRDT's) and serverless (thanks to hypercore/DAT).
+If project provides a way to have apps data sets that are conflict free and offline first (thanks to CRDT's) and serverless (thanks to hypercore/DAT).